 As a result, there are many DevOps advantages that will help you improve the communication, integration of components, and the final code release time of new features for end-users.

 As with any methodology or framework, there are always practices that allow you to make things work better.
-For this reason, the purpose of this blog is to show you the best practices for DevOps that we have discovered through our experience and that definitely, they are the most important and applicable for modern apps.
+For this reason, the purpose of this blog is to show you the best practices for DevOps that we have discovered through our experience and that, definitely, they are the most important and applicable for application modernization.